JoyZadan/html-css-portfolio-project/README.md

 ### Design

 * Colour Scheme
     - The main colours used on the Train in XR website are magenta purple and black.
 A complementary shade of vivid orange is also used for buttons on hover and on outro sections of the Services and About Us pages.
+The psychology of colour used on the website can be found [here](https://www.trajectorywebdesign.com/blog/web-design-color-psychology/).
 * Typography
     - Montserrat is the main font used across the website with Fira Sans for emphasis and Sans-Serif as the fallback font.
 Montserrat and Fira Sans are often used together with the former known for being used frequently on technology sites.
 * Imagery